Maple Hot Sauce with Brown Butter

 Step 2

 Once the brown butter has cooled to room temperature, add the hot sauce, maple syrup, and apple cider vinegar.
-Mix well until homogenous and slightly thickened.
+Whisk it all together until smooth and slightly thickened.

 Step 3